ibm-cloud-docs/iaas-vpn/set-up-ssl-vpn-connections.md

 ---
 copyright:
   years: 1994, 2017
-lastupdated: "2017-12-01"
+lastupdated: "2018-10-17"
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Set up SSL VPN Connections
+# Set up SSL VPN connections

 Windows, Linux Fedora, and Linux require individualized connection instructions, which are shown in this document.
 Here are some examples of how you can use an SSL VPN connection: